 8. Fantasy world stories

 We all love Game Of Thrones, Lord Of The Rings and Harry Porter series.
 A lot of us would say we want it replicated in Nollywood.
 Unfortunately, Nollywood filmmakers aren’t equipped to do that for now.
-Fantasy stories are crazily expensive and require CGI that Nollywood is skilled enough to make.
-So we’re just going to content ourselves on writing stories on village witches and marine spirits.
+Fantasy stories are crazily expensive and require CGI that Nollywood isn’t skilled enough to make.
+So we’re just going to content ourselves with writing stories on village witches and marine spirits.

 9. Zombie/Vampire horror flicks